VIAME/VIAME/README.md

 Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision toolkit.
-It contains a number of standalone tools for accomplishing the above, a pipeline framework which can connect C/C++, python, and matlab nodes together in a multi-threaded fashion, and lastly multiple algorithms resting on top of the pipeline infrastructure.
+It contains a number of standalone tools for accomplishing the above, a pipeline framework which can connect C/C++, python, and matlab nodes together in a multi-threaded fashion, and, lastly, multiple algorithms resting on top of the pipeline infrastructure.
 Both a desktop and web version exist for deployments in different types of environments.

 Documentation